fyookball/ChainBet/DICE_ROLL.md

 Since giving or taking odds is a binary decision, it would be a waste of space to consume an entire byte.
 Thus, we shall combine the "role" field (giving or taking odds) with the "number of sides of the die" in the same byte, with the most significant bit signaling the role, and the least significant 7 bits designating the number of sides.

 A value of 0 for the "role" indicates Alice is giving odds to Bob (Bob wagers 1 BCH to win 6 BCH) and a value 1 indicates Alice is taking odds.
 7 bits for the number of sides allows up to a 128-sided die.

+Bob can also guess the actual outcome (more detail on this in the "Funding Transaction" section below).

 The next 2 fields in the payload designate payout and payIn amounts.
 Rather than having a single amount, we need two fields since this is an assymetrical bet.  **Note that the amounts do NOT need to correspond to fair probabilities.** If we always wanted a fair bet, only a single amount field would be needed.
 However, by providing the flexibility to give slightly less-than-fair bets, it incentivizes liquidity to enter the system.